 freelance work or online coaching, speaking, etc. (if you are using your blog as a platform or portfolio)

 If you're new to blogging, I recommend starting with affiliate marketing.
 Affiliate marketing is when you link to a product or service as an affiliate, and you earn a commission of the purchase as a referral.
 You could also have a unique discount code someone can use at checkout.

 You're probably familiar with this on Instagram.
-Daniel Wellington is a popular fashion brand for watches, and you'll see people promoting their discount code (and if someone purchases with their code, DW will give them a percentage of that commission.
+For example, Daniel Wellington is a popular fashion brand for watches, and you'll see people promoting their discount code (and if someone purchases with their code, DW will give them a percentage of that commission).